 wouldn’t want to spoil their “brand.”

-feeling is that this is backing the wrong horse.
-In my
+I feel this is backing the wrong horse.
+In my world,

-maturing.
-Staying true to yourself, for me, means to
+Staying true to yourself, for me, means to keep

-keep adjusting your art to your current state of mind,
+adjusting your art to your current state of mind, as

 thought was cool twenty years ago.